Custodial deaths in India: A toxic play of power and class | DW | 19.11.2021

 "We have reached the optimum in terms of reining in authority with accountability.
 It is time to optimize the ability of citizens to invoke a time-bound justice protocol," said Rai.

-The increasing number of custodial deaths with little to no police accountability has shed light on the systemic flaws that have eroded the justice system and compounded human rights violations.
+The increasing number of custodial deaths in India with little to no police accountability has shed light on the systemic flaws that have eroded the justice system and compounded human rights violations.

 Edited by: John Silk